Iceland might be the most beautiful country I’ve visited so far and one of the few that has truly amazed me from start to finish.

 Dynjandi waterfall is not only the biggest waterfall in the Westfjords, but it is also one of the most beautiful in the country.

-The word “Dynjandi” means “thunderous,” and indeed you can feel the thunderous sound when you’re standing right at the base of the falls.
+The word “Dynjandi” means “thunderous,” and indeed, you can feel the thunderous power of the water against the rocks when you’re standing right at the base of the falls.

 Dynjandi cascades a total of 100 meters, which is then followed by six smaller falls until it reaches the sea.

 Watch the sunset from there.
-Not only does the waterfall looks spectacular illuminated in orange hues, but also the sunset itself is stunning.
+Not only does the waterfall look spectacular illuminated in orange hues, but also the sunset itself is stunning.

 5. Rauðisandur Beach

-How red the sand looks depends on the light of the day.
+The redness of the sand depends on the light of the day.
 It can vary from white to orange, yellow, and very red.
-But, whether it looks red or not, it is a beautiful sight not to miss.
+But, whether it looks red or not, it is a beautiful sight that shouldn’t be missed.

 Unlike most beaches that are a single, long strip; Rauðisandur is made of large, irregular patches of sand surrounded by shallow emerald green water.
 What’s even more curious are the sheep living at the beach!